UOR-Foundation/evolution/API_CAPABILITIES_GUIDE.md

 ### 4. Advanced Intelligence Features

 **What it does:** Provides cosmic-scale problem synthesis and mathematical consciousness.
+**Key algorithms implemented:** universal problem synthesis for cosmic challenges (`modules/cosmic_intelligence`), along with basic mathematical consciousness routines.
+The quantum reality interface is planned but not yet implemented.

 **Available functions:**
 - `synthesize_cosmic_problems()` - Analyze universe-scale challenges